Skip to Content

 • Try to move the chain from left to right to see if the wiggle of the chain is noticeable or not.

-If the chain is moving left and right a lot, then it is a clear sign that the bar grooves have widened significantly compared to their normal gap.
-If you try to use a bar with widened grooves, you cannot cut properly, no matter how sharp or new the chain is.
+If the chain moves left and right a lot, it is a clear sign that the bar grooves have widened significantly compared to their standard gap.
+This can affect the lifespan of the chainsaw.
+If you try to use a widened bar, you cannot cut properly, no matter how sharp or new the chain is.

 Some shops offer the service to fix the gap between the grooves of the chainsaw, but it is always best to replace the bar if the chain is wiggling excessively on the bar.
+You might need to consult a professional to choose the right chainsaw bar.
 You can find Chainsaw bars here.

 Sign 3: Edges of blades are tilted at an angle